-(though this allowance shall not apply in the Oriental Bay Height Area)
+(though this allowance shall not apply in the Oriental Bay Height Area).

-- the calculation of ground level in relation to any building or structure built lower than the existing ground level is outlined in the definition of 'ground level']^{PC6} - Where height is measured in relation to storeys, the maximum floor to floor height per storey is 4.2 metres, except that the ground floor may have a maximum height of 6 metres - In all cases, chimneys, flues, ventilation shafts, light tubes, aerials, satellite dishes, spires, flag-poles or other decorative features, [that do not exceed 1 metre in any horizontal direction,]^{PC6} shall be excluded from the measurement of height.
+- the calculation of ground level in relation to any building or structure built lower than the existing ground level is outlined in the definition of 'ground level']PC6 - Where height is measured in relation to storeys, the maximum floor to floor height per storey is 4.2 metres, except that the ground floor may have a maximum height of 6 metres

+- In all cases, chimneys, flues, ventilation shafts, light tubes, aerials, satellite dishes, skylights, spires, flag-poles or other decorative features, [that do not exceed 1 metre in any horizontal direction,]PC6 shall be excluded from the measurement of height. - no account shall be taken of solar panels or solar hot water systems (and associated hardware) provided that the panels do not protrude more than 500mm from the surface of the roof and the total area of solar panels does not exceed 10 square metres.